 5. Reduce Notifications

-The number of notifications you receive on your Apple Watch can have a huge affect on your device’s battery life.
+The number of notifications you receive on your Apple Watch can have a huge effect on your device’s battery life.

 Every time you receive a notification Apple Watch’s screen lights up while it rings a tone or vibrates.
 All of this consumes battery and affects battery life.